Find Affordable College Courses

 Dayton, OH

-University of Dayton ranked #8 on this year’s Best Computer Engineering Bachelor’s Degree Schools list.
-UDayton is a large private not-for-profit school located in the city of Dayton.
+With a ranking of #8, University of Dayton did quite well on this year’s best schools for computer engineering technology students working on their bachelor’s degree.
+UDayton is a fairly large private not-for-profit school located in the midsize city of Dayton.

 California State University - Long Beach came in at #9 in this year’s edition of the Best Computer Engineering Bachelor’s Degree Schools ranking.
-CSULB is a very large public school located in the city of Long Beach.
+CSULB is a fairly large public school located in the city of Long Beach.

-University of Houston - Downtown came in at #10 in this year’s edition of the Best Computer Engineering Bachelor’s Degree Schools ranking.
+University of Houston - Downtown landed the #10 spot in the 2023 rankings for the best bachelor’s degree computer engineering technology programs.
 UH Downtown is a large public school located in the city of Houston.

 After completing their Bachelor's Degree, computer engineering tech graduates from UH Downtown carry an average student debtload of $31,740.